Modular Bee cubes

 thingiverse

-There is another bee house out there which I will eventually make but it takes a long, long time to print.
-It is a great design.
-I decided to take a different approach and go with modular housing.
-And make something that could be printed quickly.
-Modular housing, you ask?
-Yup, mix and match boxes with hexagonal opening of different size within a standard cube size.
-The ones labelled honeycomb can be printed as is. you can make as many as you want and then custom build a frame and hanger out of a Cedar fence picket.
-The one that is labelled 25x25x3 cube will be useless unless you do some printing tricks.
-Here is what you need to to.
-1. Place the box so the 3 inch dimension is the height.
-2. Set your infill as honeycomb 3.
-Go into your slicer setting and set your top layers to zero.
-4. Change your infill to a percent.
-I used 10, 15, and 20% to make three different hole sizes for different types of wild bees.
-5. If you want a little visual variety, you can scale the cube, or simply run out of filament twice like I did to get next cubes of different depths.
-6. After printing 4, I glued them into a cube, you align them any way you want and use any number you want.
-7. Next, cut your wood and glue and nail it together as a box frame.
-Don't nail into the plastic.
-8. Add a back that is taller than you wood box and drill a hole in it for a nail or screw.
-Walla!
-You have your first Bee Box Modular nest box.
+There's another bee house waiting to be made out there that takes a long time to print, but it's a great design.
+I decided to take a different approach with modular housing, making something that can be printed quickly instead.
+Modular housing?
+Yes, I mix and match boxes with hexagonal openings of various sizes within a standard cube size.
+The ones labeled honeycomb can be printed as is; you can make as many as you want and then custom build a frame and hanger out of a cedar fence picket.
+The 25x25x3 cube will be useless unless you do some printing tricks.
+Here's what to do: 1.
+Place the box so that the three-inch dimension is the height.
+2. Set your infill as honeycomb.
+3. Go into your slicer settings and set your top layers to zero.
+4. Change your infill to a percentage; I used 10, 15, and 20% for different hole sizes for various wild bees.
+5. For visual variety, you can scale the cube or simply run out of filament twice like I did to get next cubes of varying depths.
+6. After printing four, glue them into a cube, aligning them as desired and using any number you want.
+7. Next, cut your wood and glue it together with nails, making sure not to nail into the plastic.
+8. Add a back that's taller than your wood box and drill a hole in it for a nail or screw.
+And there you have it - your first Bee Box Modular nest box!
 The GCODE files I uploaded are for PLA on a Prusa MK3.
-On the Honeycomb files, the one with the largest hole is likely bigger than most bugs would be interested in.
-Be forewarned!
-The wood frame helps to protect the boxes and their inhabitants from the cold, winds, and sun.
+On the honeycomb files, be aware that the one with the largest hole might be bigger than most bugs would find interesting.
+A wood frame protects the boxes and their inhabitants from cold winds, sun, and other harsh elements.

 Download Model from thingiverse